anantthhh/Covid-Data-Exploratory-Analysis/README.md

-Exploratory Data Analysis of Covid dataset using SQL
+Exploratory Data Analysis of Covid dataset using MySQL